-$$X \begin{cases} Y \\ Z \\ W \end{cases}$$ P, which stands for (a) XYP, (b) XZP or (c) XWP connected speech A term used in LINGUISTICS to refer to spoken language when analysed as a continuous sequence, as in normal UTTERANCES and conversations.
+$$X = \begin{cases} Y \\ Z \\ W \end{cases}$$ P, which stands for (a) XYP, (b) XZP or (c) XWP connected speech A term used in LINGUISTICS to refer to spoken language when analysed as a continuous sequence, as in normal UTTERANCES and conversations.
 Its significance lies in the contrast implied with studies of linguistic UNITS seen in isolation, such as an individual sound, WORD or PHRASE, which were the subjectmatter of much traditional linguistic enquiry.
-It is now realized that important changes happen to these units when they are used in connected speech, as connection (n.)
-A term used by some FIRTHIAN linguists, as part of the phrase renewal of connection, referring to a way of validating an analysis predictively: an analysis made on the basis of a set of data $(S_1)$ is applied again to a further sample $(S_2)$ and is found to be adequate, in that in $S_2$ one meets again the EXPONENTS of the abstract UNITS originally postulated in $S_1$ (i.e. there has been a 'renewal of connection').
+It is now realized that important changes happen to these units when they are used in connected speech, as connotation 97 demonstrated by such processes as ASSIMILATION and ELISION, e.g. and becoming /n/ in such phrases as boys and girls.